Nikki has a track record of achieving superior results in the non-profit justice sector.

 Prior to joining McCarthy Tétrault, Nikki was the National Director of Pro Bono Students Canada.
 Under her leadership, PBSC earned numerous awards and accolades and became a Canadian leader in experiential learning in legal education, and the delivery of pro bono services to low-income individuals and non-profit organizations.
 Nikki’s expertise in designing programs that serve marginalized Canadians includes experience working on issues affecting women, people living in poverty, at-risk youth, Indigenous peoples, and members of the LGBTQ community.

-Nikki is a member of the Advisory Board of the Lexpert Zenith Awards and a former member of the Law Society of Ontario’s Equity Advisory Group, which provides advice to Benchers on equity and diversity issues affecting diverse communities in the legal profession.
+Nikki is a former member of the Advisory Board of the Lexpert Zenith Awards and the Law Society of Ontario’s Equity Advisory Group, which provides advice to Benchers on equity and diversity issues affecting diverse communities in the legal profession.

 A sought-after expert on topics related to social justice and diversity, Nikki has written for the Globe and Mail, the Toronto Star, the Ottawa Citizen, the Huffington Post, and Law Times.
 She also regularly speaks at professional conferences and has delivered dozens of presentations, workshops and keynote speeches nationally and internationally.